mukhortov/HESH-WordPress-Plugin/readme.txt

 2. Activate the plugin on the 'Plugins' page

 == Changelog ==

+= 1.4.8 =
+* Add Link button now works with page selector window
+* Some minor improvements

+= 1.4.7 =
+* You can now select Light or Dark editor colour theme

 = 1.4.6 =
 * Fixed issue when "Add Media" button stopped working